Happy2703/Academic-Projects/Project#3 Advanced Customer Retention with RFM strategy/README.md

 # Advanced Customer Analytics: Segmentation, Customer Churn, and Predictive Marketing Model

 ## Introduction
-In the competitive retail industry, enhancing customer engagement and retention is crucial for businesses to drive revenue growth and bolster customer loyalty.
+Enhancing customer engagement and retention in the competitive retail industry is crucial for businesses to drive revenue growth and bolster customer loyalty.
 By leveraging advanced customer analytics, including segmentation, churn prediction, and predictive marketing models, retail companies can pinpoint high-risk customers, comprehend their specific needs and preferences, and devise targeted retention strategies to mitigate churn.
 Through predictive modeling, businesses can accurately anticipate customer responses to future marketing campaigns, thereby enhancing overall customer engagement and loyalty.

 ## Research Questions
 - How can we segment customers based on their demographic, socioeconomic, and purchasing behavior attributes?